 As the focus of this project was to implement and test a permission based blockchain model, and due to the time scope in which this project was done, we acknowledge that there are major limitations in this model that conflict with real-life security limitations for voting practices.
 In this project we ignored the authentication portion beyond making a test admin that issues votes to users, and at least one user that can redeem a vote.
+It is also assumed that each vote is created with a unique ID – this is currently not enforced by the system.
+For the purposes of this study, it was ensured that each vote was created with a unique ID.
 We cannot claim that this system complies with all town/city, state and federal standards for authenticating a voter in an election.

+The Hyperledger project uses one of Hyperledger’s tutorial examples as a base of the project [16].
+It was modified to produce the architecture we were seeking to build.
+This simplified the development process greatly, although we must acknowledge that there is a lot of residual terminology from the original project that can make the code confusing to look at.
+As we are not blockchain or Hyperledger experts, it was better for us to take what was available and ensure it works as intended rather than to modify things without understanding any repercussions that may come with it,

-In addition, also due to the scope of the project, we contained all of our peer nodes under one “organization”, they all communicate on the same channel, and they all are currently allowed to endorse transactions.
-For further work, it would be recommended to further distribute this application under multiple organizations and channels, begin working on a distributed authentication process, or to implement more finely grained endorsement policies for the peers.
+In addition, also due to the scope of the project, we contained all of our peer nodes under one “organization.
+Currently, only one peer belongs to the network and that same peer is the only one endorsing transactions.
+This is due to time and technical limitation.
+For further work, it would be recommended to further distribute this application under multiple organizations and channels, begin working on a distributed authentication process, to implement more finely grained endorsement policies for the peers, or further examine and build upon the existing business logic contained in the application or smart contract.

-In regards to the Python proof of concept, we were able to demonstrate the theory behind Merkel trees and their ability to create one-way hash functions [6].
+In regard to the Python proof of concept, we were able to demonstrate the theory behind Merkle trees and their ability to create one-way hash functions [6].
 These one-way hash functions can be used to check the integrity of blocks of data without having to parse through every data item used to create said data type.
-However, because once the data is passed through the one-way hash function the data is no longer recoverable, if a user is unable to reproduce the data that was used to create the hash for their vote, we would be unable to verify whether the vote is in the chain or not.
+However, because of the nature of one-way hash functions the data that is passed through the one-way hash function the data is no longer recoverable.
+If a user is unable to reproduce the data that was used to create the hash for their vote, we would be unable to verify whether the vote is in the chain or not.
 Also, another problem with one-way functions is the ability of bad actors being able to brute force their way through the chain and be able to recreate every vote block in the chain.
 Since the data used to create a vote block contains data that does not possess any form of authentication, nothing is stopping bad actors from recreating every vote block in the chain.